erikdiessel/safify-api/README.md

-fortressofkeys-api
+Safify-API
 ==================

-The API for the password manager Fortress of Keys.
+The API for the password manager Safify.